Damio/Namaste_challenge/README.md

 - I used this new dataframe to create three tables using the data, one for the **items**, another for **customers**, and one for **orders**

- - Then loaded the data into a database already created using the schema (schema.sql file) here: [Schema](schema.sql)
+ - Then loaded the data into a database already created using the schema (schema.sql file) here: [Schema.sql](schema.sql)
 ```python
 #Establish a connection to postgreSQL
 connection_string = f"postgres:{password}@localhost:5432/orders_db"